nunocoracao/dds-v0-sandbox/README.md

-# 🎨 Docker Design System Token Pipeline (v0.dev Sandbox)
+# 🎨 v0.dev Sandbox + DDS Token Pipeline

 This repository demonstrates a groundbreaking proof-of-concept for automating design system implementation through AI-driven development.
 It showcases a complete token pipeline from Figma to production, with AI-assisted component generation that respects Docker's design system.